 The Use Of Clinical Trial Software In Alcohol Addiction Studies

 A recent study about alcohol abuse points to the high cost of treating alcohol addiction and death due to complications arising from drinking.
-Alcoholism is a medical disease like any other chronic illness and has the potential for damaging the entire body.
+Alcoholism is a medical disease like any other chronic illness and can damage the entire body.
 There are dedicated companies that work to help research centers in conducting more studies on a massive scale.
-Clinical trial software and other cloud-based tools have been designed specifically for that, to help scientists maximize efficiency.
+Clinical trial software and other cloud-based tools have been designed specifically for that to help scientists maximize efficiency.

 What Is Alcohol Addiction?

 Alcohol addiction is a medical condition.
-Since alcohol consumption leads to reductions in reaction time and poor judgement, even occasional drinking can lead to harmful accidents or injury.
-However, most health risks of alcohol come from frequent drinking, including binge drinking.
+Since alcohol consumption reduces reaction time and poor judgment, even occasional drinking can lead to harmful accidents or injury.
+However, most health risks of alcohol come from frequent alcohol, including binge drinking.

 Medical Conditions Associated With Excessive Alcohol Consumption